I Want To Become An Actor: Where Do I Start?Sep 02, 2021

 An Actor’s Support System Matters

-Getting started as an actor also can take a huge emotional toll.
+If you want to become an actor, keep in mind that getting started can also take a huge emotional toll.
 Actors are faced with a lot of rejection.
 Sometimes, it might feel like there will be no end to the struggle.

 Fortunately, most actors aren’t in this situation alone.